ArielDrabkin/Solar-Panel-Detector/README.md

 * -i, --image_dir: (Optional) Directory of images for applying predictions.
   Once you are predicting on an address the predicted image will automatically be saved in the "src" folder.

-4. To predict on an address, first If you will need to get a Google Maps API key at https://developers.google.com/maps/documentation/maps-static/get-api-key.
+4. To predict on an address, first you will need to get a Google Maps API key at https://developers.google.com/maps/documentation/maps-static/get-api-key.

 5. **Predicting Using Address Only:**